-Once those initial effects wear off, alcohol’s effects as a depressant kick in.
+When those initial effects of alcohol wear off, that’s when alcohol’s effects as a depressant kick in.
 Neurotransmitters slow down along with your speech and your movements.
-You start feeling tired.
-Any existing symptoms of depression amplify.
+You start feeling tired, and any existing symptoms of depression amplify.

-In people who misuse alcohol, the short-term effects on brain chemistry are why alcohol addiction can be so challenging to treat.
-It can be hard to stop drinking when your cravings tell you it can help make you feel better, even if it’s short-lived.
+In people who misuse alcohol, the initial effects on brain chemistry are why alcohol addiction can be so challenging to treat.
+It can be hard to stop drinking when your cravings tell you a drink will make you feel better, even if it’s short-lived relief.

-You may fall asleep faster after a drink or 2, but your sleep after large amounts of alcohol isn’t quality sleep.
-Binge drinking can cause insomnia or delay REM sleep.
-That’s the fourth stage of your sleep cycle responsible for learning and memory retention.
+You may fall asleep faster after a drink or 2, but your sleep after large amounts of alcohol isn’t going to be quality sleep.
+Binge drinking can cause insomnia or delay REM sleep (the fourth stage of your sleep cycle, responsible for learning and memory retention).